aaronEberhart/owlax/README.md

 This links to the copy of [GO](https://bioportal.bioontology.org/ontologies/GO-PLUS) used in the evaluation.
 If you dowload it and place it in the OWL directory it should run correctly.

 The LOV files were automatically pulled from the [LOV dump](https://lov.linkeddata.es/lov.nq.gz) using the python script.
 Most work but some will cause OWL API to hang for a while.
-If you run the evaluaton with this evaluation commented out in Main it will run much faster.
+If you run the evaluaton with the function analyzing LOV commented out in Main it will run much faster.